STREAM and Technology

 STREAM (Science, Technology, Robotics, Engineering, Arts & Architecture, and Math) Programming across divisions is focused on building strong skills in inquiry and problem solving through an intentional delivery of educational programs.
 Teachers work with educational technology faculty to develop learning activities that incorporate technology, engineering, and design thinking.
 Ideas are then brought to life with hands-on projects such as creating circuits, designing and building robots, programming animations and games, and constructing prototypes.
 These projects demonstrate and reinforce the principles that students are learning in the classroom.

-Community School's Multimedia Lab is cross-divisional, serving as an elective and special program for grades kindergarten through twelve.
-Whether it be Sun Valley Ski Academy edits, CTV News episodes, Outdoor Leadership Academy Vlog journals, cross-curricular digital enrichments, or KDPI Radio hour, we strive to capture days in the life of Community School, our community at large, our world—and, perhaps most inspiring, in our imaginations.
+Sun Valley Community School's Multimedia Lab is cross-divisional, serving as an elective and special program for grades kindergarten through twelve.
+Whether it be Sun Valley Ski Academy edits, CTV News episodes, Outdoor Leadership Academy Vlog journals, cross-curricular digital enrichments, or KDPI Radio hour, we strive to capture days in the life of our school, our community at large, our world—and, perhaps most inspiring, in our imaginations.
 Students become familiar with the multiple stages of film production, the art of crafting stories, and the fundamentals of problem solving.

 Having access to the Multimedia Studio and the support of faculty members who understand and support my passion has been really valuable.
 On the theatre side, having access to a state of the art A/V system has really pushed my passion in this area and has grown my interest.
 The freedom I am given at the school to pursue my passions is something I don’t think I could find anywhere else.Oliver '18